dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 Now that we have made a member restricted area of the site, let's allow the authenticated users to create a new blog post.

-Let's create a new file: `src/AppBundle/Form/EntryFormType.php` and paste the following into there:
+Let's create a new file called `./src/AppBundle/Form/EntryFormType.php` and paste the following into there:

 ```php
 <?php